Jaumeavinyo/Jaumeavinyo.github.io/README.md

 ![GitHub Logo](/images/yo.png)

 ## My objectives
 My intention is to start working as soon as posible in the industry.
-I'm currently finishing my bachelors degree of video game design and development in the CITM-UPC Barcelona and I'm looking for an internship to finish this stage of my life and start working full time in what I really love doing: Developing videogames.
+I've recently finished my bachelors degree of video game design and development in the CITM-UPC Barcelona and I'm looking for an internship or a full time job to finish this stage of my life and start working full time in what I really love doing: Developing videogames.

 ### Knowledges
 I’ve used and I have knowledge about programs like Photoshop, illustrator,